seqeralabs/tower-cli/README.md

 ### Installation

-Tower CLI it is distributed as a single binary exacutable file.
-You only need to download your platform binary and execute it.
+Tower CLI is distributed as a single binary exacutable file.
+Just execute it after downloading your platform binary.

 1. Download the latest release binary from [here](https://github.com/seqeralabs/tower-cli/releases)
 2. Enable execution permissions (`chmod +x ./tw` on Mac and Linux platforms)